Private Hierarchical Clustering and Efficient Approximation: Main Construction

-By design, our protocol securely implements $f^*_{HC}$ in its generic form, supporting any desired cluster-analysis configuration that the parties agree upon---through the specified protocol parameters: linkage $\delta(\cdot,\cdot)$, termination condition $\mathsf{End}(\cdot,t)$, cluster statistics set $M$, selection function~$\mathsf{S(\cdot)}$.
-Yet for simplicity, in what follows (and in our experimental evaluation in Section~\ref{sec:eval}) we consider the \emph{default configuration}, where $M$ comprises only of the representatives and sizes of $t$ target clusters (i.e., using target selection with $\ell_t=t$ fixed in advance).
-Also for clarity, we here consider complete linkage over one-dimensional data, discussing optimizations for single linkage and extensions to higher dimensions, along with our protocol analysis, in Section~\ref{sec:analysis}.
-Finally, consistent with our design approach, we follow a top-down protocol presentation, introducing new components only as needed.
+Our protocol securely implements $f^*_{HC}$ for the configuration that the parties specify: linkage $\delta(\cdot,\cdot)$, termination condition $\mathsf{End}(\cdot,t)$, cluster statistics set $M$, selection function~$\mathsf{S(\cdot)}$.
+Yet for simplicity, hereby, we use the following \emph{default configurations}, where: \begin{enumerate} \item \emph{complete linkage} over \emph{one-dimensional} data is used; \item the termination condition results in \emph{$t$ target nodes}; \item \emph{target selection} is used for safe metadata selection; and \item \emph{only} representative values and size statistics are learned. \end{enumerate} That is, by (2) - (4) in what follows (and in our experiments in Section~\ref{sec:eval}), the set of redacted statistics $M^*$ consists of the representatives $rep_1,\ldots,rep_{\ell_t}$ and sizes $size_1,\ldots,size_{\ell_t}$ of $\ell_t=t$ target clusters (recall that representatives are a predefined type of centroid of the cluster, e.g., average or median), where $t$ is fixed in advance.
+Configuration 1) is used only for clarity; we discuss optimizations for single linkage and extensions to higher dimensions in Section~\ref{sec:analysis} (and we report on the evaluation of such extensions in Section~\ref{sec:eval}).

-{\bf Protocol overview.} Parties $\Pone, \Ptwo$ enter protocol $\hcluster$ having as private inputs their individual datasets $P, Q$ of $n_1, n_2$ points, $n=n_1 + n_2$, and as common input security parameter $\lambda$, which specifies the strength of the used cryptography, by fixing modulus $N$ (with $\mathbb{X}\subseteq\Z_N$) and statistical parameter $\kappa$ (as the size of used blinding terms).
-After first establishing individual key pairs for employing Paillier-based AHE encryption and exchanging public keys, the parties jointly run sub-protocols $\hcluster.\setup$, $\hcluster.\cluster$ and $\hcluster.\filter$, which comprise three main phases in our protocol, in direct analogy to the three components of $f^*_{HC}$.
+{\bf Protocol overview.} After choosing configurations, $\Pone, \Ptwo$ run protocol $\hcluster$ (Algorithm~\ref{alg:protocol}), with inputs their datasets $P, Q$ of $n_1, n_2$ points, $n=n_1 + n_2$, security parameter $\lambda$, and statistical parameter $\kappa$.
+Each party establishes its individual Paillier key-pair, and then parties exchange their corresponding public keys.

+Then, parties run sub-protocols $\hcluster.\setup$, $\hcluster.\cluster$ and $\hcluster.\filter$, which comprise the three main phases in our protocol, in direct analogy to the three components of~$f^*_{HC}$.
+The general flow of our protocol is described below, in reference to also Figure~\ref{fig:flow}.